shenhuiying2017/azure-docs.es-es/articles/partner-xamarin-mobile-services-ios-get-started-users.md

             // Create an MSTable instance to allow us to work with the TodoItem table todoTable = client.GetTable<TodoItem>();
         }

-4. Cree un nuevo método público asincrónico llamado **LoginAndGetData** definido como:
+4. Create a new asynchronous public method named **LoginAndGetData** defined as:

         public async Task LoginAndGetData(UIViewController view)
         {